IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

     **Note** - Take note of the two power switches.
     ![Power switches](/images/MDMSPowerSwitch.png)

 4. Connect the device to the network.
     - Connecting RJ45
-  	  1. Remove the CAT6A cable from the case lid and connect it to the Eth3 (10 GbE-B) port shown in the picture below.
+  	  1. Remove the CAT6A cable from the case lid and connect it to the Eth3 (10 GbE-B) port shown in the picture.
       ![Ports of the MDMS device](/images/MDMSNewEth1and3.png)

       2. Connect the provided CAT6A to SFP+ adapter and connect to your 10 Gb switch.